What Is Specific Learning Disability

 As implied in the quote, it would be unfortunate if a student’s SLD leads to judgments about their general intellectual ability.

 With the right support, individuals with SLD can achieve success at school.
-Read on to learn more about specific learning disabilities, their different forms, and how caregivers can provide adequate support.

 Learning disorder vs learning disability